Symmetric Finite-Time Preparation of Cluster States via Quantum Pumps

-\textit{Discussion} Inspired by quantum pumps and Floquet SPTs, we devised a 2D(3D) Hamiltonian which respects the global(subsystem) symmetry extended into the bulk, and showed that a product state driven by this Hamiltonian for a fixed time time independent of system size prepares a 1D(2D) cluster state on the boundary.
+\textit{Discussion.} Inspired by quantum pumps and Floquet SPT phases, we devised a 2D(3D) Hamiltonian which respects the global(subsystem) symmetry extended into the bulk, and showed that a product state driven by this Hamiltonian for a fixed time independent of system size prepares a 1D(2D) cluster state on the boundary.
 Then, exploiting the universality of the entire symmetry-protected phase, we were able to guarantee the preparation of a resource state even when the Hamiltonian is not implemented exactly as long as perturbations are small and symmetric.
-This was achieved by followup projective measurements and post-selection.
+This was achieved by followup measurements and feed-forward correction.
 We find it remarkable that topology proves itself useful in methods beyond topological quantum computing.

 We conclude with prospects for future work.